What is School Direct (train to teach)?

 During a trainee’s time at one of our alliance secondary schools (see below), we will introduce all trainees gradually to the practice of teaching and learning.
 All trainees will build the foundations of strong classroom practice, gaining competence in the key areas of planning, preparation and subject pedagogy.

-For 2020/2021 we have placements (both salaried and training) at our following secondary alliance schools:
+For 2021/2022 we have placements (both salaried and training) at our following secondary and primary alliance schools:

 Higher Education Partner